Energy from wastewater:

 The energy self-sufficient wastewater treatment plant from Aarhus

 The energy self-sufficient wastewater treatment plant of tomorrow already exists today.
 It is located in Aarhus, Denmark and inspires water management worldwide.
-The Danish municipality operates the now CO2-neutral wastewater treatment plant and saves a lot of energy in the process.
+The Danish municipality operates this CO2-neutral wastewater treatment plant and saves a lot of energy in the process.
 This is because water and wastewater management normally accounts for 30 to 50 % of the electricity consumed by municipalities in Europe.
 There is a lot of potential for improvement – in Europe and worldwide.

 Read the full case story here.